 Where to get your estimate

-When you make your claim, we let you know where you may get the estimate done (either at an ICBC Repair Network Facility or an ICBC claim centre).
+we will let you know where you may get the estimate done (either at an ICBC Repair Network Facility or an ICBC claim centre).

 After carefully examining the damage to your vehicle, the estimator writes up an estimate of the repairs needed and their cost.
 The repairs are then completed according to the estimate.